pjtunstall/push-swap/README.md

 Longest Run: We also tried leaving the longest run (i.e. the longest sequence of numbers adjacent in the initial stack, such that their ranks are consecutive integers) on A and pushing everything else into two buckets on B, after which we insertion sorted them back with a cost check.
 This resulted in a mean of 577 instructions and a standard deviation of 25.
 But then, the length of the longest run, for 100 uniformly distributed random numbers, is mostly 1 or 2.

+Our version of Jamie Dawson's technique achieved a mean of 4123, with standard deviation 227.
+I'm suspicious of this result, since he said he passed.
+Leo Fu lists grades from "less than 700" (5 points) to "less than 1500" (1 point).
+Could they be bonus points?
+We'll have to look more closely at our implementation to see if we're really replicating his method.
+(We did tweak it by sorting the numbers in descending order on B, to save having to sort them back into ascending order on A.) Apologies to Jamie if this is a misrepresentation.

 In the table below, number of buckets is shown in paretheses where we tried varying it.
 Fred(3) is Fred's original algorithm, and Dan(2) is Dan's original.

 Fred(3) 555